Is The Us A Direct Or Indirect Democracy

 Historical Context

-The debate over direct versus indirect democracy in the U.S. has deep historical roots.
+The debate over direct versus indirect democracy in the U.In real terms, s. has deep historical roots.
 The Anti-Federalists, who opposed the ratification of the Constitution, argued for a more direct form of democracy, fearing that a strong central government would become tyrannical.
 While the Federalists prevailed in establishing a republic, the ideals of direct participation have continued to resonate throughout American history.

 The Progressive Era of the early 20th century saw a surge in support for direct democracy reforms, such as the initiative, referendum, and recall, as a way to combat corruption and increase citizen control over government.
 These reforms were adopted in many states and continue to be used today.